 In a rapidly digitizing world, businesses must find ways to keep pace with their customers' ever-changing preferences and needs.
 To stay ahead of the curve, organizations are turning to conversational analytics—the process of collecting data from all channels where you interact with customers and analyzing that data with machine learning.

 To get started with conversational analytics, you'll need a data collection strategy.
 Collecting data from customer interactions across all channels—such as phone calls, contact center chat sessions, emails, social media, and even real-time data—will give you the richest source of information.
-This data can be accessed by exporting it from your customer relationship management (CRM) system, using APIs to integrate with customer support software, or transcribing it from recordings.
+This data can be accessed by exporting it from your customer relationship management (CRM) system, analyzing conversations, using APIs to integrate with customer support software, or transcribing it from recordings.

 Once you have your data, you'll need to clean and prepare it for analysis.
 This may involve removing any sensitive information, such as names and addresses, and standardizing the format of the data so that it can be easily ingested by an artificial intelligence platform.